 Exhibits - Youth must be enrolled in the Special Garden Project through 4-H Online in order to exhibit in the State Fair eligible classes:

 - Class G775001 - Special Gardening Project Educational Exhibit - The educational exhibit is based on what was learned from the project.
 Present information on a 14"x22" poster or in a clear plastic report cover.
 The 4-H member's name, age, full address, and county must be on the back of the poster or report cover.
 Fresh cut flowers or harvested vegetables should be entered in class G775002

 - Class G775002 - Special Gardening Project Fresh Cut Flowers or Harvested Vegetables - The current year's Special Garden project fresh cut flowers or harvest vegetables should be entered in this class.
-Bring 5 flowers following the guidelines in the publication, 4H227 Preparing Cut Flowers for Exhibits (revised 2016).
-The desirable traits the judge is looking for are 5 flowers that are at the same maturity and uniform in size.
+Bring 5 roots following the guidelines in the publication, 4H226 Selecting and Preparing Vegetables, Herbs, and Fruit (revised 2013).
+The desirable traits the judge is looking for roots 1-2” in diameter that are at the same maturity and uniform in size.
 Trim tops to 1- 1 ½” above the crown.
 Roots may be carefully washed, but do not scrub to avoid damaging the skin.
 Avoid selecting roots damaged by insects or disease, spongy, misshapen, or over-mature.

 Additional classes may be available as county-only projects.
 Please contact your local Extension office for more information.